Quick Links

 “The world of reality has its limits; the world of imagination is boundless.”
 Jean-Jacques Rousseau

-• To foster an understanding and enjoyment of art, craft and design.
+•To foster an understanding and enjoyment of art, craft and design.

-• For all children to value their individual responses and development, and be able to develop confidence, self-esteem and compassion through participation in the arts.
+•For all children to value their individual responses and development, and be able to develop confidence, self-esteem and compassion through participation in the arts.

-• To give all children the opportunities to develop specific art skills and reinforce established skills through progression within and across both Key Stages.
+•To give all children the opportunities to develop specific art skills and reinforce established skills through progression within and across both Key Stages.

-• To offer all children opportunities to design and complete artworks in a range of art forms and media.
+•To offer all children opportunities to design and complete artworks in a range of art forms and media.

-• To experience a broad and balanced range of inspiration from artists and diverse cultures, to the natural world around them.
+•To experience a broad and balanced range of inspiration from artists and diverse cultures, to the natural world around them.

-• To nurture links to other areas of the curriculum where appropriate, enriching other subjects and allowing children to make connections.
+•To nurture links to other areas of the curriculum where appropriate, enriching other subjects and allowing children to make connections.

-• To record the development of their ideas and their own skills through the use of a sketchbook.
+•To record the development of their ideas and their own skills through the use of a sketchbook. •To encourage all pupils to share and celebrate their artwork within the community.

 The teaching and learning of art at St Mark’s provides children with the opportunities and skills to respond freely to inspiration, experiences and knowledge of the world around them.
 Through this, the children learn to make informed judgements and aesthetic decisions.
 We recognise art as a fundamental means of personal expression and encourage children to value their own and others’ creative contributions and achievements.